 This means you GREATLY increase the odds that you’ll get the outcome you prefer.
 No question about it.

-Just like a weighted dice, if you possess the right tools, it’s entirely possible to increase your odds of getting your husband back.
+Like a weighted dice, if you have the right tools, it’s possible to increase your odds of getting your husband back.

 Now, we should keep in mind something fundamental here about your husband: